 For complex fields of knowledge such as law, beginning researchers may find the application of advanced information literacy challenging.
 After all, law comprises multitudes of individual information objects from a multitude of different jurisdictions.
-It may take several years of experience before a researcher achieves full literacy in the variety of sources that make up the field.
+It may take several years of experience before a researcher achieves full literacy in the variety of sources that make up the field and is able to identify quickly the most relevant sources to a research problem.
 Aside from requiring a high-level of information literacy, natural language searches also often return too many results, or results not precise enough for the needs of the researcher.
 This is especially true for fields with controlled vocabularies and frequent reuse of terms.
 Law, of course, with its multiple sources, multiple jurisdictions, and many terms of art, is such a field.

-This is not to say that full service legal information providers do not support natural language searching.
-In fact, the platforms of the current generation of legal search providers default to a natural language search, mostly as a response to the rise of Google and a fear that millennial attorneys would flee in terror from anything more complicated than a Google-style unified search bar.
+This is not to say that full service legal information providers do not support natural language searching; in fact, the platforms of the current generation of legal search providers default to a natural language search, mostly as a response to the rise of Google.
 While it is possible to use a natural language search as a starting point for legal research, it is best suited for relatively simple legal questions, and even then usually returns a relatively large number of results that will require a researcher with good information literacy skills to be able to recognize what is most useful.
 It will also likely involve further substantial research.
 For example, the search in Figure 5.3.1 seeks an answer to the question of whether California recognizes common law marriages, a relatively straight-forward yes-or-no question, and returns over 33,000 results.
 Note that the algorithm (which West tailored specifically for legal research) does present authority to answer the yes or no question; however, it also presents a lot of information that does not answer the question.
 It would be up to the researcher to determine which of the results provide proper legal authority to answer the question.
 Thus, natural language searching is usually not the most efficient way to research complex issues of law.

-Figure 5.3.1: A natural language search on WestlawNext.
+Figure 5.3.1: A natural language search on Westlaw.
 Click here for screencast: http://youtu.be/dwqkXpSPDOE.